 - Great Catholic Films

-All of these courses will contribute to the Religious Studies Certificate, which is administered by the College of Arts and Sciences Department of Judaic Studies.
+These courses contribute to the Religious Studies Certificate, which is administered by the College of Arts and Sciences Department of Judaic Studies.
 For more information, see

-- Professor Patrick Deneen (David A. Potenziani Memorial College) to Deliver the Sixth Annual Conway Lecture in Catholic Studies: "Catholic Democracy as an Antidote to Liberalism: What Newman, Chesterton, and Tocquevile Teach Us Today"
+- Patrick J. Deneen, David A. Potenziani Memorial College Chair and Professor of Political Science, University of Notre Dame: “Catholic Democracy as an Antidote to Liberalism: What Newman, Chesterton, and Tocqueville Teach Us Today”

-- Professor Stephen M. Barr (University of Delaware) to Deliver the Fifth Annual Conway Lecture in Catholic Studies: "Evolution and the Catholic Faith"
+- Stephen M. Barr, Professor of Particle Physics and President of the Society of Catholic Scientists: “Evolution and the Catholic Faith”

-- Kevin Appleby, Director of the Office of Migration Policy and Public Affairs for the United States Conference of Catholic Bishops, to Deliver the 2nd Annual Conway Lecture in Catholic Studies: "The Catholic Church and Migration"
+- Kevin Appleby, Director of the Office of Migration Policy and Public Affairs, United States Conference of Catholic Bishops: “The Catholic Church and Immigration”

-- Miguel Diáz, former U.S. Ambassador to the Holy See (2009-2012), to Deliver the 2nd Annual Saint Monica-Saint George Lecture in Contemporary Catholicism: "Building Bridges: God, Communal Relationships, and the Common Good"
+- Miguel Díaz, Ambassador to the Holy See (retired) and University Professor of Faith and Culture, University of Dayton: “Building Bridges: God, Communal Relationships, and the Common Good”

-- Professor John Connelly (Cal-Berkeley) to Deliver the Inaugural Conway Lecture in Catholic Studies: "From Enemy to Brother: The Revolution in Catholic Teaching on the Jews, 1933-1965"
+- John Connelly, Professor of History, University of California-Berkeley: “From Enemy to Brother: The Revolution in Catholic Teaching on the Jews, 1933-1965

 From the Conway Foundation